 When considering a garden beneath a tree, it is important to keep a few rules in mind.
 Otherwise, your garden may not flourish and you could injure the tree.
 So what plants or flowers grow well under a tree?
 Read on to learn more about growing gardens under trees.

 Below are some of the basic guidelines to keep in mind when planting under trees.

-Do plant in holes – When planting under trees, give each plant its own hole.
+Do plant in holes.
+When planting under trees, give each plant its own hole.
 Carefully dug holes will avoid damage to the tree’s shallow root system.
 Each hole can be filled with composted organic matter to help benefit the plant.
-A thin layer of mulch (no more than 3 inches) can then be spread around the base of the tree and plants.
+A thin layer of mulch, no more than 3 inches (8 cm.), can then be spread around the base of the tree and plants.

-Do water the flowers after planting – When just planted, flowers do not have established roots, which make it difficult to get water, especially when competing with the tree’s roots.
+Do water the flowers after planting.
+When just planted, flowers do not have established roots, which makes it difficult to get water, especially when competing with the tree’s roots.
 For the first couple of weeks after planting, water daily on days it does not rain.

 What Plants or Flowers Grow Well Under Trees?

 Here is a list of some common flowers to plant under trees.